Building an Order-Flow Trading System for Crypto Markets

 Research Evidence

-• In a cryptocurrency market study, trade-flow imbalance was reported as especially useful for explaining contemporaneous price changes.
-Use signed public trades as a confirmation layer and measure whether buyer-initiated volume is actually arriving.
+- In a cryptocurrency market study, trade-flow imbalance was reported as especially useful for explaining contemporaneous price changes.
+Classify public trades by direction so the system can tell whether buyer-initiated or seller-initiated volume is actually arriving.
 Sources: [SIL2019]

-• The Binance worked example exposes the streams and REST snapshots needed to reconstruct a local order book and sign public trades.
+- The Binance worked example exposes the streams and REST snapshots needed to reconstruct a local order book and consume public trade data.
 Use diff depth with a REST snapshot, trade or aggregate trade streams, and bookTicker; do not build the strategy from candles only.
 Sources: [BINANCE_WS] [BINANCE_MARKET]

 Worked Example: Binance Data Inputs